Penguins

 The Stars’ Brendan Smith defends on the Penguins’ Valtteri Puustinen in the third period Nov.
 11, 2024 at PPG Paints Arena.

-Ponomarev, 23, hopes to take advantage of a third brief stint at the NHL this season.
+Ponomarev, 23, hopes to take advantage of a third brief stint in the NHL this season.

-“I just want to show my best playing, enjoy it and show that I deserve to play in the NHL,” said Ponomarev, who’s appeared in four games with the Penguins to date, most recently Feb.
+“I just want to show my best playing, enjoy it and show that I deserve to play in the NHL,” said Ponomarev, who’s appeared in four games with the Penguins, most recently Feb.
 8.

-Looking at the year he’s had in the AHL, Ponomarev should be pleased.
+Looking at his season in the AHL, Ponomarev should be pleased.

 His first year in the Penguins organization has seen Ponomarev contribute significantly to the team success of Wilkes-Barre/Scranton (37-21-7), which is gearing up for a Calder Cup playoffs run.